stevenchen3/dots/memory-mapped-io/README.md

 memory.
 Therefore, CPU can address both memory and I/O devices using the same instructions in the same address space.
 For example, when we type a key in our keyboard, the input of such key will go to the address that is mapped to the key, and later CPU is able to read from that address.

+## How does file read and write work?